nico-bachner/md-paper/ee.md

   - What methods to use to enable and enforce charges?
   - Political viability and public opinion
   - Impact of the “frontaliers”

+# Road Pricing

+## A brief History of Road Pricing
+...

-## The transportation sector in Luxembourg as of 2020
+## The Current State of Road Pricing
-In order to determine how introducing a congestion charge will impact the Luxembourg economy, we first need to understand how the transportation sector currently functions.

-## Impact of a congestion charge
-m
+### Globally
+- Cities that have implemented road pricing:
+  - London
+  - Stockholm
+  - Singapore
+  - Milan

+### In Luxembourg
+- Traffic jams
+- Accidents
+- Pollution

+# Hypothesis
+- Introducing a road user charge will have an overall positive outcome due to it decreasing automobile use, thus decreasing negative factors such as pollution and time waste through traffic jams

+# Results
+...

+# Discussion
+...

 # Conclusion
-test
+...

 # References

-Khan Academy, (2019). *Macroeconomics*. [online] Available at: \url{https://www.khanacademy.org/economics-finance-domain/macroeconomics} [Accessed 2 June 2019]
+Khan Academy, (2019). *Macroeconomics*. [online] Available at: \url{https://www.khanacademy.org/economics-finance-domain/macroeconomics} [Accessed 2 June 2019] \
 Smeed, R.J., 1968.
 Traffic studies and urban congestion.
-Journal of Transport Economics and Policy, pp.33-70.
+Journal of Transport Economics and Policy, pp.33-70. \
 Sharp, C., 1966.
 Congestion and Welfare-an Examination of the Case for a Congestion Tax.
-The Economic Journal, 76(304), pp.806-817.
+The Economic Journal, 76(304), pp.806-817. \
 Beesley, M.E., 1965.
 The value of time spent in travelling: some new evidence.
-Economica, 32(126), pp.174-185.
+Economica, 32(126), pp.174-185. \
 Richardson, H.W., 1974.
 A note on the distributional effects of road pricing.
-Journal of Transport Economics and Policy, pp.82-85.
+Journal of Transport Economics and Policy, pp.82-85. \
 Derbel, A. and Boujelbene, Y., 2019, October.
 A Systematic Literature Review of Studies on Road Congestion Modelling.
 In International Workshop on Distributed Computing for Emerging Smart Networks (pp. 23-36).
 Springer, Cham.
-Fridstrøm, L., The Case for Marginal Cost Road Pricing in Norway.
+Fridstrøm, L., The Case for Marginal Cost Road Pricing in Norway. \
 Meloche, J.P., 2019.
 Towards a New Era in Road Pricing?
 Lessons from the Experience of First Movers (No. 2019s-35).
 CIRANO.

 # RPPF